ahmad-amjad/Xeneta-Web-App-UI-Tests/README.md

     * Running all tests of all Features
     * Running all tests of a particular Feature
     * Running a particular test of a particular Feature
+11. 'OUTPUT' tab at the bottom will display the failed assertions if any tests fail